 PERÚ TRES NORTES

 Perú Tres Nortes is a pioneer proposal in the integration of the main tourist destinations in northern Peru.
-It currently has four hotels, Pumarinri Amazon Lodge (2006) and Tucán Suites (2012) in the Amazon, Gocta Andes Lodge (2009) in the Andean region of Chachapoyas and Moche Sanctuary Lodge (2018) in the Trujillo countryside, in The Pacific coast.
+It currently has three hotels, Pumarinri Amazon Lodge (2006) and Tucán Suites (2012) in the Amazon; and Gocta Andes Lodge (2009) in the Andean region of Chachapoyas.